Second Prodi government: First crisis

 After a Government meeting on 21 February, Romano Prodi tendered his resignation to the President Giorgio Napolitano, who cut short an official visit to Bologna in order to receive the Prime Minister.
 Prodi's spokesman indicated that he would only agree to form a new Government "if, and only if, he is guaranteed the full support of all the parties in the majority from now on".
 On 22 February, centre-left coalition party leaders backed a non-negotiable list of twelve political conditions given by Prodi as conditions of his remaining in office.
 President Napolitano held talks with political leaders on 23 February to decide whether to confirm Prodi's Government, ask Prodi to form a new government or call fresh elections.

 Following these talks, on 24 February, President Napolitano asked Prodi to remain in office but to submit to a vote of confidence in both houses.
 On 28 February, the Senate voted to grant confidence to Prodi's Government.
 Though facing strong opposition from the centre-right coalition, the vote resulted in a 162–157 victory.
 Prodi then faced a vote of confidence in the lower house on 2 March, which he won as expected with a large majority of 342–198.

 On 14 October 2007, Prodi oversaw the merger of two main parties of the Italian centre-left, Democrats of the Left and The Daisy, creating the Democratic Party.
 Prodi himself led the merger of the two parties, which had been planned over a twelve-year period, and became the first President of the party.
 He announced his resignation from that post on 16 April 2008, two days after the Democratic Party's defeat in the general election.

 Fall

-On 24 January 2008 Prime Minister of Italy Romano Prodi lost a vote of confidence in the Senate by a vote of 161 to 156 votes, causing the downfall of his government.
+On 24 January 2008 Prime Minister of Italy Romano Prodi lost a vote of confidence in the Senate by a vote of 161 to 156 with one abstention, causing the downfall of his government.
 Prodi's resignation led President Giorgio Napolitano to request the President of the Senate, Franco Marini, to assess the possibility to form a caretaker government.
 The other possibility would have been to call for early elections immediately.
 Marini acknowledged impossibility to form an interim government due to the unavailability of the centre-right parties, and early elections were scheduled for 13 and 14 April 2008.